josephmontes/VAA/README.md

     - Another interesting note: the next year's overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: 'contact' list 1: **.338** vs. 'power' list 2: **.329!**
       - In other words, in the next season, the 'contact' list of hitters actually collectively had a higher wOBA than the list with a bias towards power hitters
       - Could this switch really be guided by their ability to counter this more effective 4-Seam Fastball combined with an increased rate of those 4-Seam Fastballs occurring?
-  - I wish that I had access to attack angle and hand position measurements because I would expect that this second list of hitters has a steeper attack angle and lower hand positioning before their swing
+  - I wish that I had access to Attack Angle and hand position measurements because I would expect that this second list of hitters has a steeper Attack Angle and lower hand positioning before their swing
-    - However, I did find a hint that attack angle could be a factor by finding that the Flyball% for this 2nd 'power' list is 28.3% vs. 25.6%! for the first 'contact' list
+    - However, I did find a hint that Attack Angle could be a factor by finding that the Flyball% for this 2nd 'power' list is 28.3% vs. 25.6%! for the first 'contact' list
-        - The idea is that batters with a steeper attack angle tend to hit more Flyballs
+        - The idea is that batters with a steeper Attack Angle tend to hit more Flyballs

 ## PLAYER SPOTLIGHT
 - I will look at the 20 hitters that were on both lists